 How to use

-Consider just drinking bone broth!
-It’s incredibly nutritious and makes a savory, yummy hot drink.
+- Bone broth drink – it’s incredibly nutritious and makes a savory, yummy hot drink.
 Just heat it on the stove or in the microwave with a few herbs and spices.

 - Ginger, lemongrass powder, tamari, fish sauce and salt